Aleksandra Jaeschke

 While studying at the Harvard Graduate School of Design, she coordinated the Turtle Mountain Band of Chippewa Indians Housing Research and Prototype Design Project, exploring aspects of embodied energy, transportation, and sourcing of materials.
 She also co-organized, with Ghazal Jafari, the 2016 Doctor of Design Conference #decoding, which investigated the impact of codes in mapping of environments, demarcation of legal territories, operational protocols of logistics and control of built environment, highlighting the interconnections between design techniques, economic processes, and regulatory mechanisms.
 While at the GSD, she was awarded the 2014 Kosciuszko Foundation Fellowship.

 Jaeschke was the winner of the Harvard Graduate School of Design’s 2019 Wheelwright Prize, a travel-based grant to support investigative approaches to contemporary architecture.
-Jaeschke’s winning proposal and subsequent research, “UNDER WRAPS: Architecture and Culture of Greenhouses,” explored the ecological, cultural, and spiritual implications of the ever more pervasive use of greenhouses in agriculture, horticulture, conservation, and leisure.
+Jaeschke’s winning proposal explored the ecological, cultural, and spiritual implications of the ever more pervasive use of greenhouses in agriculture, horticulture, conservation, and leisure.
 The project was presented at a public lecture entitled "In Emergency Break Glass," at Harvard GSD in November 2022.
+Jaeschke is currently working on a book — forthcoming from the University of Texas Press in 2027 — that compiles essays shaped by her Wheelwright Prize travels.

-Jaeschke was also the recipient of UTSOA's 2023 Commencement Faculty Award for Outstanding Scholarship and the 2019–21 Meadows Foundation Centennial Fellowship in Architecture awarded by the Center for American Architecture and Design at the UT School of Architecture.
-The fellowship resulted in a project entitled Plant Potential; a design studio, virtual conference, and a conversation series focused on human-plant relations.
+Jaeschke was the recipient of UTSOA’s 2024–27 Page Sutherland Page Fellowship in Architecture, 2023 Commencement Faculty Award for Outstanding Scholarship, and the 2019–21 Meadows Foundation Centennial Fellowship in Architecture awarded by the Center for American Architecture and Design at the UT School of Architecture.
+This fellowship resulted in a project entitled Plant Potential; a design studio, virtual conference, and a conversation series focused on human-plant relations.
+She was also recognized with the 2023–25 Arts, Design, and Humanities Research Award, co-sponsored by UT’s Planet Texas 2050 and the Humanities Institute.

 She contributed to Log 51 and Log 56, participated in Log’rithms held in the Italian Virtual Pavilion at the 17th Venice Architecture Biennale, was part of Model Behavior, a group exhibition curated by Anyone Corporation and presented by The Cooper Union Foundation in New York, and participated in Multiplicity: Agency, Constraint, and Freedom in Contemporary Architecture, a conference held at the University of Massachusetts in Amherst.